knuesel/callisto/src/rich-object.typ

   return precedence.find(f => f in available)
 }

-// Interpret data according to the given MIME format string, using the given
+// Interpret data according to MIME format and handlers specified in ctx.
-// handlers dict for decoding.
-// - handler-args: extra arguments to pass to the handler
+// The appropriate handler will be called with the data, ctx, and all arguments
+// in handler-args.
 #let read-mime(data, ctx: none, handler-args: none) = {
-  // let all-handlers = get-all-handlers(handlers)
-  let all-handlers = ctx.handlers // TODO: fix
-  let format = ctx.format
-  if format not in all-handlers {
+  if ctx.format not in ctx.handlers {
     panic("format " + repr(format) + " has no registered handler (is it a valid MIME string?)")
   }
-  let handler = all-handlers.at(format)
+  let handler = ctx.handlers.at(ctx.format)
   if type(handler) != function {
     panic("handler must be a function or a dict of functions") }